rosyberti/website/hire-me.md

 * Jekyll
 * React.js and GraphQL
 * Node.js
-* Python - specifically the Anaconda distribution and the NumPy/pandas/SciPy data science stack
+* Python - specifically the NumPy/pandas/SciPy data science stack
 * Django
 * PostgreSQL and the other SQL distributions for RDBMS's
 * Wordpress